Jason Li: Boards

 Li has been heavily involved at his alma mater the University of Sydney as a Fellow of the University of Sydney Senate.
-He has served on the Strategy and Risk Committee, the People and Culture Committee, and is currently Chair of the Risk and Audit Committee.
-Since 2021, Li has been a Pro-Chancellor of the University.
+He has served on the strategy and risk committee, the people and culture committee, and is currently chair of the risk and audit committee.
+Since 2021, Li has been a pro-chancellor of the university.

 Previously Li had served as a non-executive director for nine years at the George Institute for Global Health, the region's leading medical research institute focused on non-communicable diseases.
-He has also served as a Director of the Sydney Institute and is a previous Youth Chair of the NSW Ethnic Communities Council.
-Li has also been a non-executive director of the National Centre for Volunteering and a former Governing Member of the Smith Family charity.
+He has also served as a director of the Sydney Institute and is a previous youth chair of the NSW Ethnic Communities Council.
+Li has also been a non-executive director of the National Centre for Volunteering and a former governing member of the Smith Family charity.

-From 2007 to 2013, he served on the board of the China-Australia Chamber of Commerce, Beijing including a stint as vice-chair from 2009 to 2011.
-He has also previously served on the board of the Asia Australia Institute.
-Li is an advisory board member of think-tank China Matters and is the current President of the Chinese Australian Forum since 2019.
-Li is also currently on the board of AsiaLink and the advisory board of HaymarketHQ.
+From 2007 to 2013 he was on the board of the China-Australia Chamber of Commerce, Beijing including a stint as vice-chair from 2009 to 2011.
+He has also served on the board of the Asia Australia Institute.
+Li is an advisory board member of think-tank China Matters and is the current president of the Chinese Australian Forum since 2019.
+Li is also currently on the board of Asialink and the advisory board of HaymarketHQ.

-Li is a member of the World Economic Forum, serving as a Young Global Leader as well as on the Forum's Global Agenda Council on China.
+Li is a member of the World Economic Forum and is a young global leader as well as on the Forum's Global Agenda Council on China.

-In 2017, Li became chair of Refugee Talent, a software company that uses technology to assist refugees and migrants in Australia to secure meaningful employment.
+In 2017 Li became chair of Refugee Talent, a software company that uses technology to assist refugees and migrants in Australia to secure meaningful employment.

 Politics

 Early activities

 Li was elected to the 1998 Australian Constitutional Convention as a republican delegate from New South Wales, running as a candidate for "A Multi-Cultural Voice".
 He came to notice as "a young, eloquent advocate for an Australian republic", describing the monarchy as an "elitist, sectarian, sexist institution, completely out of touch with modern Australia".
 He appeared in the national media to advocate a "Yes" vote at the 1999 Australian republic referendum, despite the opposition of some republicans to the final model chosen.
-During the campaign, he publicly apologised after criticising model Jodhi Meares for declining to wear a republican T-shirt with a risqué slogan, stating that "she had the chance to be the tits of the nation, but she's missed out now".

 Following the rise of anti-immigration politician Pauline Hanson and her One Nation party, in 1998 Li help to establish the multiculturalist Unity Party, along with Peter Wong, Mary Kalantzis, and Bill Cope.
 He was the party's lead Senate candidate in New South Wales at the 1998 federal election, but failed to win election.